 Learning a bit about glow plugs for rc airplanes will help you make the right choice of plug for your engine, and that can make a big difference in its performance.

 Of course, your engine instruction manual should make the correct recommendations for which glow plug(s) to use and these recommendations should be your first option for plug selection.
 The information outlined below should be taken as a general understanding of glow plugs only.

 So what is a glow plug and why is it needed?

-A glow engine (also often called 'nitro' or - sometimes generically - 'gas' engine) for an rc model plane, helicopter, car or boat runs on a special blend of fuel that contains oil, nitromethane and methanol.
+A glow engine (also often called 'nitro' or - sometimes generically - 'gas' engine) for an rc model plane, helicopter, car or boat runs on a special blend of fuel that contains methanol, oil and likely nitromethane.